-Surprisingly, following on from this enormous success, no new recordings surfaced for over three years, as Wonder concentrated on perfecting the soundtrack music to the documentary film 'The Secret Life Of Plants'.
+Surprisingly, following on from this enormous success, no new recordings surfaced for over three years, as Stevie concentrated on perfecting the soundtrack music to the documentary film 'The Secret Life Of Plants'.

 This primarily instrumental double album was greeted with disappointing reviews and sales.

 Stevie quickly delivered the highly successful, 'Hotter Than July' in 1980, which included a tribute song to the late Dr. Martin Luther King, 'Happy Birthday', and 'All I Do'.